 Both the 2010 Olympic champions in moguls, the United States' Hannah Kearney and Canada's Alex Bilodeau, were favorites to defend their titles.
 Bilodeau succeeded, becoming the first freestyle skier to win two gold medals.
 Kearney, however, wobbled during her final run and was outscored by two Canadian sisters, Justine and Chloe Dufour-Lapointe.
 After earning the bronze medal, Kearney announced her retirement.

 Three French skiers helped their country to a historic medal tally in Sochi when they swept the men's ski cross podium.
 Jean-Frederic Chapuis, Arnaud Bovolenta and Jonathan Midol finished 1-2-3, but not without controversy.
-Canadian and Slovenian officials alleged that the three had worn aerodynamic suits that gave them an illegal advantage in the final, and should be disqualified.
+Canadian and Slovenian officials alleged that the three had worn aerodynamic suits that gave them an illegal advantage in the final and should be disqualified.
 The Court of Arbitration for Sport dismissed the protest, and the French skiers kept their medals.
 France won 15 total Olympic medals in Sochi, their highest tally at a Winter Games.

 Vancouver 2010

-In her second Olympic appearance, 23-year-old Hannah Kearney of the U.S. topped defending Olympic champion Jennifer Heil of Canada to win gold in women's moguls.
+During her second Olympic appearance, 23-year-old Hannah Kearney of the U.S. topped defending Olympic champion Jennifer Heil of Canada to win gold in women's moguls.
 Heil took silver, and American Shannon Bahrke joined her teammate Kearney on the podium with a bronze.

-In the men's moguls competition, Canadians had every reason to celebrate Alexandre Bilodeau's victory.
+In the men's moguls competition, Canadians had every reason to celebrate Alex Bilodeau's victory.
 Not only was it Team Canada’s first gold medal of the 2010 Olympics, it was the first gold medal ever won by a Canadian at an Olympics in Canada, and it came against a reviled foe: 2006 Olympic champion Dale Begg-Smith.
 Although Begg-Smith grew up in Vancouver, he had become an Australian citizen as a teenager so he could pursue his controversial online marketing business, which the Canadian skiing federation didn't support.
 Between his defection from Canada and the shady nature of his online business — Canadian press nicknamed him "Spam Man" because of his company's alleged ties to internet spyware — Begg-Smith was not well-liked in Canada.
 Bilodeau’s defeat of Begg-Smith, who ended up with silver, led to a night of spontaneous Canadian flag-waving and anthem-singing in downtown Vancouver.

 The Vancouver Games also featured the Olympic debut of ski cross.
 Canada’s Ashleigh McIvor withstood the windy, snowy conditions to easily win the inaugural women’s title.
 Switzerland’s Michael Schmid won all four of his races, including the final, to claim the men’s title.